-Connect your CD/DVD drive to your new sound card.
+Connect your CD/DVD drive to your new sound card if applicable.
 The audio cable comes with the CD/DVD drive.

 Connect one end to the CD-In socket on the card, and the other end into the Audio Out socket on your CD/DVD drive.
 Each part is highlighted in the images below.

 A Close Up Of A CD/DVD Audio Cable